zxzhuys/PMSM-Current-Decoupling/Simulink Model/index.md

-This is a record of my Simulink Models.
+**This folder contains various versions of Simulink simulation models from different periods.**